vinayhulgar/Best-Practices/README.md

 Schedule Time to Lower Technical Debt.

-# Technical Debt
+# :bulb: Technical Debt
 Track technical debt and pay it back quickly.
 Write a task card or log it in issue tracking system.

-# Functional Progamming
+# :bulb: Functional Progamming
 Astute test driven design
 Mock roles not objects

-# Watch Users
+# :bulb: Watch Users
 Ask what would the user do?
 (You are not the user) Don't Assume

-# Automate Your Coding Standards
+# :bulb: Automate Your Coding Standards
 Make sure code formatting is part of build process.
 Use static code analysis tools to find specific anti patterns.
 Do not only measure test coverage, but automatically check the results.

-# Beauty is in Simplicity
+# :bulb: Beauty is in Simplicity
 Readability
 Maintainability
 Speed of Development